 Let’s summarize the suitability of long option strategies:

-When an investor goes short a call or short a put as their sole option strategy, they’re seeking income.
-Similar to long options, these strategies are considered speculative.
-However, these are much riskier when uncovered (naked), which is our assumption in this section.
+When an investor goes short a call or short a put as their only option strategy, they’re typically seeking income.
+Like long options, these strategies are speculative.
+In this section, assume the options are uncovered (naked), which is where the risk becomes most severe.

 Let’s summarize the suitability of short naked option strategies:

-Unlike the speculative strategies we’ve discussed, hedging strategies typically reduce risk exposure.
-There are two hedging strategies to be aware of:
+Unlike the speculative strategies above, hedging strategies are typically used to reduce risk exposure.
+Two key hedging strategies are:

-The most common hedging strategies involve stock positions, but investors also use non-equity options for protection.
+The most common hedges involve stock positions, but investors also use non-equity options for protection.
 As a reminder, these are the four primary non-equity option types:

 Index options can protect entire investment portfolios.
-If the market declined, the portfolio’s losses would be offset by the put’s returns.
-The same strategy could be utilized with VIX options.
-Remember, the VIX is known as the “fear gauge” and is correlated with market declines.
-Going long a VIX call would provide a return if volatile markets resulted in a general market decline.
+If the market declines, portfolio losses may be offset by gains on the put.
+A similar idea can be used with VIX options.
+The VIX is known as the “fear gauge” and is correlated with market declines, so going long a VIX call can provide returns during volatile market declines.

-Foreign currency options could be used as a hedge if an investor had exposure to foreign securities.
+Foreign currency options can hedge exposure to foreign securities.
 For example, an investor concerned about the Japanese Yen weakening could go long a Yen put.
-If the currency lost value, the put’s returns would offset losses due to currency exchange risk.
+If the currency loses value, the put’s returns could offset losses due to currency exchange risk.

 Investors with fixed income portfolios are always concerned about interest rate risk.
-If interest rates rise, the market values of bonds decline.
-If the increase in interest rates is substantial, losses could be significant.
-To offset this risk, an investor managing a portfolio of bonds could go long a yield-based call.
-The option would gain intrinsic value and offset bond losses as interest rates and yields rise.
+If interest rates rise, bond prices fall.
+If rates rise substantially, losses can be significant.
+To offset this risk, an investor managing a bond portfolio could go long a yield-based call.
+As interest rates and yields rise, the option can gain intrinsic value and help offset bond losses.

 Let’s summarize the suitability of hedging strategies:

-Income strategies involve an investor selling an option against a stock position.
-There are two primary income strategies:
+Income strategies involve selling an option against a stock position.
+Two primary income strategies are:

-Covered calls and puts are suitable for investors with long-term stock outlooks but with expectations for a short-term flat market.
+Covered calls and covered puts are typically used by investors with a long-term outlook on the stock, but who expect the market to be flat in the short term.
 For example, assume an investor maintains the following positions:

 Long 100 ABC shares at $75 Short 1 ABC 80 call at $4